-The kidneys produce a hormone with assorted jobs.
+The kidneys produce a hormone with assorted duties.
 Three of the functions of these hormones are: Through the kidney renin helps control blood pressure.
 The kidneys also dissimulé erythropoietin, the hormone in charge of stimulating production of red blood cells, so the decrease or absence of this hormone inevitably triggers anemia.
-Inside the renal, which is activated nutritional D, which allows the absorption of calcium and phosphorus in the intestinal tract, which is necessary for bone mineralization.
+Inside the renal, which is activated nutritional D, which allows the absorption of calcium and phosphorus in the is going to, which is necessary for bone mineralization.

 There are many things that lead to kidney failure.
 High blood pressure, diabetes, lupus, genetics and kidney stones, to name a few.
 Kidney problems will lead to chronic kidney or renal failure, if left untreated.

 So, when you don’t care about your nutrition, and keep piling in loads of fatty, salty, sugar packed foods, way too much cholesterol, too many drugs, etc. Besides a general feeling of being unwell, advanced kidney disease sufferers experience accelerated atherosclerosis, accelerated bone loss (loss of calcium and phosphorus), and are more likely to develop cardiovascular disease than the general population.

 At worst, it could start off with a feeling of fatigue or a mild pain in the abdomen, but this is often shrugged off as a matter of little consequence.
 Sadly, the gravity of the situation only dawns upon people when their condition becomes critical and they are rushed to a hospital.